Ambush from Ten Sides

 "Ambush from Ten Sides" (十面埋伏 (shí miàn mái fú)) is a classical piece written for the pipa.
-"Ambush" is written in the "Wu" or martial style, and is about the Battle of Gaixia in 202 BC during which General Xiang Yu was defeated by Liu Bang.
+"Ambush" is written in the "Wu" or martial style, and is about the Battle of Gaixia in 202 B.C.E.during which General Xiang Yu was defeated by Liu Bang.
 This is the same subject matter as "The King Doffs His Armor" (霸王卸甲), but is written from a different perspective.

 "Ambush from Ten Sides" is considered a masterpiece in Chinese classical music.
 The difficulty of the piece ensures that it is normally played by virtuosos.

 Theme

-This is a Chinese classical pipa music whose composition describes the decisive battle in 202 B.C. at Gaixia (southeast of today's Linbi County, Anhui Province) between the two armies of Chu and Han.
+"Ambush from Ten Sides" is a Chinese classical pipa music and its subject is the decisive battle in 202 B.C.E. at Gaixia (southeast of today's Linbi County, Anhui Province) between the two armies of Chu and Han.
 This piece gives an overall view of the battle, while "The King Doffs His Armor" focused on Xiang Yu and his defeat.
 Ambush from Ten Sides provides a vivid depiction, in the form of musical narrative, of the fierce and stirring scenes of the battle and the desolate and solemn scenes of the defeated Xiang Yu, and ends with the triumph of the victor.
 A wide variety of performance techniques of pipa are brought into full play in this piece that produce a majestic and passionate narrative which is sharp in artistic image, exalting in melody, and ultimately thrilling.

 Origin

 An early treatment of this theme was a piece called "Chu Han" (楚漢) from the late Ming/early Qing period, described in Sizhao Tangji (四照堂集) by Wang Youding (王猷定, 1598-1662).
-It was noted as a particularly outstanding virtuoso performance by Tang Yingceng (湯應曾), and it is possible that this piece is an early version of "Ambush from Ten Sides".
+It was noted as a particularly outstanding virtuoso performance by Tang Yingzeng (湯應曾).
+This piece has identical plot and theme to "Ambush from Ten Sides", it is therefore possible that this is an early version of the work.

 The actual piece of music with the title "Ambush from Ten Sides" first appeared in 1818 in the collection of lute music scores Nanbei Erpai Miben Pipapu Zhenzhuan (南北二派祕本琵琶譜真傳) compiled by Hua Qiuping from Wuxi.
 A number of different versions appeared later; these may vary in the number of sections but they are consistent in their musical content.